Versión en Español

 A look at Crisis Intervention Training Spotlighting Ventura County’s Model

 In the late 1990s, like many other jurisdictions, Ventura County experienced a series of critical incidents including officer involved shootings.
-This lead the community and law enforcement leadership to realize there must be a better way to handle crisis calls for service where someone diagnosed a mental health and or intellectual / developmental disability was involved.
-As a result, the Ventura County Crisis Intervention Team was formed with the mission of developing partnerships with people with mental health diagnosis, intellectual and developmental disabilities, their family members, and other agencies and to train first responders to evaluate and assist those experiencing a crisis in the most effective and compassionate manner possible.
+This lead the community and law enforcement leadership to realize there must be a better way to handle crisis calls for service where someone diagnosed with a Mental Health and/or Intellectual/Developmental Disability was involved.
+As a result, the Ventura County Crisis Intervention Team was formed with the mission of developing partnerships with people with Mental Health diagnosis, Intellectual and Developmental Disabilities, their family members, and other agencies and to train first responders to evaluate and assist those experiencing a crisis in the most effective and compassionate manner possible.
 With this mission in mind, The Ventura County Law Enforcement Crisis Intervention Team presented its first training academy in 2001 and has since trained over 2300 first responders in De-escalation which is defined as the process of using strategies and techniques intended to decrease the intensity of a situation.
 In this course we will provide information on how first responders throughout Ventura County are being trained to best support people in crisis and how first responders and citizens can work together to achieve the best outcomes for you and your loved ones.

 15 min break